 Consular Affairs (CA) is the public face of the Department of State for millions of people around the world.
 CA is responsible for the welfare and protection of U.S. citizens abroad, for the issuance of passports and other documentation to citizens and nationals, and for the protection of U.S. border security and the facilitation of legitimate travel to the United States.
 CA also has a significant domestic presence, most notably the 29 U.S. Passport agencies and centers, 26 of which deal directly with the U.S. public.
 These far-reaching consular activities have broad foreign policy and domestic political implications and involve serious legal, humanitarian, and management concerns.
 Responsibility for these functions is vested within the Department of State in the Assistant Secretary for Consular Affairs and for their implementation abroad in consular officers assigned to embassies and consulates abroad.

-These positions are located in the Adjudication Section of 12 different Passport Agencies nationwide where the incumbents serve on a rotational basis in the Regular Adjudication and Public Application Units.
-Incumbents receive and examine passport applications for completeness and verification of the identity of the application and examine the evidence of citizenship submitted with the application to determine authenticity.
+This position is located in the Adjudication Section of the Chicago Passport Agency where the incumbent serves on a rotational basis in the Regular Adjudication and Public Application Units.
+Incumbent receives and examines passport application for completeness and verification of the identity of the application and examines the evidence of citizenship submitted with the application to determine authenticity.

 • Receives and examines applications for the issuance, amendment and replacement of passports forwarded by acceptance agents or presented in person by applicants or applicants' representatives.

 • Reviews applications for completeness, affirmation of truthfulness, presence and authenticity of required entries, signatures and photographs, and fees.

 • Examines evidence of citizenship to determine authenticity and adequacy in relation to required laws, regulations and procedures for the issuance of passports, and to confirm facts as recorded on application.

 Applicants applying for the GS-05 must meet one of the qualification requirements below: